Funding Opportunities

 Laurentian University Summer Fellowships

 This program was introduced to provide a means for full-time students in thesis-track programs to work full-time on their research in the summer following their first year of studies.
 Students may hold other employment for a maximum of ten hours per week while receiving this Fellowship.
-Students sponsored by CIDA or CBIE and those receiving NSERC or OGS scholarships are not eligible to receive the Fellowship.
-The 2009-2010 value of the Summer Fellowships is $1,000 and is subject to review.
+Students sponsored by CIDA or CBIE, and those receiving NSERC or OGS scholarships, are not eligible for the Fellowship.

 Faculty holding research grants may provide support in appropriate cases.